BurntSushi/nakala/doc/SCRATCH.md

   there is no corresponding StartMerge log, or if the new segment ID already exists, or if any of the old segment IDs are no longer active or if a CancelMerge operation took place.
-* Checkpoint(...) - Records the current set of active segments along with any outstanding StartMerge logs with no corresponding EndMerge logs.
-The purpose of a checkpoint is that one does not need to read any previous logs to determine the active set of segments.
+* DeleteDocuments(segmentDocID...) - This indicates that one or more documents have been deleted from the index by recording a document's internal unique ID.
+(Which corresponds to the pair of segment ID and doc ID.)
+Searches must remove documents recorded in this log entry.

 From this log, it should be clear how to compute the active set of segments at any particular time.
 Since adding a new entry to this log should generally be quite cheap, and to keep things simple, we require that there can only be one writer to the log at any particular time.
-Each write will check that the new log is valid to add and will fail if not, based on the state of the log at the time of the write.
+Each write will check that the new log entry is valid to add and will fail if not, based on the state of the log at the time of the write.
 We can enforce a single writer via file locking (described in its own section below).

 There are a few remaining hiccups here.

 Firstly, when a StartMerge is added to the log, we have no guarantee that a corresponding CancelMerge or EndMerge will be added.
 The merge process might die unexpectedly for example.
-The only real choice here as far as I can see is to cause an implicit CancelMerge to appear in the log if it or an EndMerge isn't committed within N time of the StartMerge.
-At that point, the segments will become available for merging again.
-If the merge just took longer than the timeout, then the resulting EndMerge log would fail to add because of the previously committed CancelMerge log.
-This is of course a bit wasteful, but it keeps the index coherent.
-In terms of waste, we should just try hard to avoid getting into scenarios where we don't commit an EndMerge in time.
-(In theory, we could introduce a ProgressMerge primtiive that indicates the merge is still running, which could reset the StartMerge timeout, but we should try to get by without that extra complexity.)
+There are only two ways that I can see to solve this.

+1. One is to impose a timeout of sorts, where if a StartMerge hasn't completed within a designated interval, then a CancelMerge log entry is added to the log (or perhaps, equivalently, the StartMerge entry is simply removed).
+   The main downside of a timeout is that if it's too short, we'll wind up doing a lot of work that winds up being wasted.
+And if the timeout is too long, then it could potentially cause merging to be delayed if a process dies unexpectedly.
+It's probably better to use a timeout that is too long, since in theory, a process dying unexpectedly should be a somewhat rare event.
+2. When a StartMerge log entry is added, we use that log entry's ID to create a new file and then acquire an OS-native advisory lock on that file.
+When the merge process is done, it can unlock and remove the file.
+If the merge process dies unexpectedly, then the OS will automatically unlock the file.
+   At that point, checking whether a merge has been cancelled or not can be determined by trying to acquire a lock on the file created.
+If the lock cannot be acquired, then at least we know that the process responsible for the merge is still running.
+It's plausible that we may still want to combine this with some kind of timeout though, in case the process itself is hung.

 One remaining hiccup here is to figure out when it's okay to actually delete old segments from storage.
 The only way to do this is to know whether there are